Ayankhannn/Sales-Trends-Dashboard/README.md

 - The Maximum senior citizens are more likely to give the more star ratings.
 - Comparing to women ,men are more likely to spend money on clothing which is 2x.
 - People got more comfortable using credit cards,category with hassle-free payment method.
-- Fall is the season where Businesse can make big money, buying supplies, clothing, gadgets, and other necessities for the school year.
+- Fall is the season where Businesse can make big money, where consumers buying supplies, clothing, gadgets, and other necessities for the school year.